 On or before April 1, 2026, each producer that offered for sale, sold, or distributed plastic beverage containers in or into the state in the previous calendar year must register with the commissioner individually, or through a third-party representative that registers with the Commissioner of Energy and Environmental Protection on behalf of a group of producers, in a form and manner prescribed by the Commissioner.

-Note: each producer must pay a $500 fee, unless the producer sold, offered for sale or distributed less than ten thousand plastic beverage containers or, in the aggregate, less than two hundred pounds of plastic that is not post-consumer recycled plastic.
+Note: each producer must pay $500 fee, unless the producer sold, offered for sale or distributed less than ten thousand plastic beverage containers or, in the aggregate, less than two hundred pounds of plastic that is not post-consumer recycled plastic.

 Reporting

-On or before April 1, 2026, and annually thereafter, each producer must submit a report to the Department of Energy and Environmental Protection on a form prescribed by the commissioner.
+On or before April 1, 2026, and annually thereafter, each producer must submit a report to the Department of Energy and Environmental Protection on a form prescribed by the commissioner

 Completed reporting forms must be submitted to DEEP.MMCAPlanning@ct.gov